Skip to main content

 Use Weights & Biases Sweeps to automate hyperparameter optimization and explore the space of possible models, complete with interactive dashboards like this:

-• Transparent: We cite all the algorithms we're using, and our code is open source.
+• Transparent: The project cites all algorithms used, and the code is open source.

-• Powerful: Our sweeps are completely customizable and configurable.
+• Powerful: Sweeps are completely customizable and configurable.
 You can launch a sweep across dozens of machines, and it's just as easy as starting a sweep on your laptop.

 • Simple steps to get started with W&B Sweep with custom training loop in TensorFlow.

-• We will find best hyperparameters for our image classification task.
+• Finding the best hyperparameters for an image classification task.

 Note: Sections starting with Step are all you need to perform hyperparameter sweep in existing code.
 The rest of the code is there to set up a simple example.